 Are Taquitos Gluten-Free?

-Yes, taquitos can be gluten-free if you use corn tortillas.
-Ensure any added ingredients, such as sauces or spices, are also gluten-free to maintain a fully gluten-free dish.
-Always check labels for any hidden sources of gluten.
+They can be if you use corn tortillas.
+Make sure any sauces or spices are gluten-free too, check labels for hidden gluten.

 Conclusion